A clear path to crafting your best chocolate starts by understanding each step.

 What’s inside and what’s included

-Each chapter follows the process steps of crafting bean to bar.
+Each chapter follows the process steps of crafting bean to bar, but students can make use of the chapters in the way that suits their needs best.

 Livestream sessions with Mackenzie dive deeper into methods, troubleshooting, and are recorded for watching/re-watching any time.